Ethanweiner20/oo-tic-tac-toe/planning.md

   - Retrieve player # input on beginning
   - Question: How would the computer decide who to defend against?
     - Defensive/offensive algorithms would be more complicated...
-  - Update players instance variable to contain an array of players (humans & computers)
+  1. Update players instance variable to contain an array of players (humans & computers) X
     - Good use of **polymorphism**: any player
+  2. Update existing methods to handle more than two users (e.g. display methods) X
-  - Update computer algorithm to handle multiple players
+  3. Update computer algorithm to handle multiple players X
     - Offensive *first*
-    - Defensive *second*, looping through multiple players to defend
+    - Defensive *second*, looping through multiple players to defend X
     - Middle square
     - Random